masasam/dotfiles/README.md

 Preparing the net environment

-After using NetworkManager, use it with wifi You can not wifi unless you turn off dhcpcd.
+After using NetworkManager, use it with wifi.
+You can not wifi unless you turn off dhcpcd.

     sudo pacman -S networkmanager
     systemctl disable dhcpcd.service